Last Updated on September 28, 2023

 Eiffel Tower

-Open: opening times vary – see opening times here / Jules Verne Restaurant: 12pm–1:30pm and 7pm–9pm.
+Open: opening times vary – opening times here / Jules Verne Restaurant: 12pm–1:30pm and 7pm–9pm.
 Closed on July, 14 (Bastille Day) for dinner.

 Admission: ticket prices vary based upon age, to which stage you will go, and whether you will take the lift or stairs.
 See the prices here.